jslonim/HotelAPI/README.md

 StartDate and EndDate will take the time as inputs with the date but all the validation will use only the date, making the reservation valid from 0:00:00 to 23:59:59 as requested, otherwise to change this we could use a validation to accept only those times or use a string with a specific format for the date that would be needed to be parsed later on.

+## Improvements
+- Add Customer table and relate to reservation's table
+- Add Room table and relate to reservation's table
+- Authentication

 ## Tech stack

 - Net core 3.1